WebDelve/activeledger-testnet-deployer/README.md

 #### Features

-- Ability to update contracts and upload new ones based on hidden file
 - Check if Activeledger is installed (requires changes in Activeledger first)
 - Ability to attempt to install Activeledger if it isn't installed
 - Check if node/npm is installed

+### [2.0.0] - 2023-07-

+- Ability to update contracts and upload new ones ~~based on hidden file~~ hash in manifest
+- Check if given testnet folder exists, if it does ask if it should be removed if yes delete and recreate it, if no terminate
+- Refactored code into internal packages
+- Added sample json files

 ### [1.0.0] - 2023-06-30